Why You Shouldn’t Use Free Proxy Servers

 - Instagram proxies are usually mobile or at least residential, and they will protect you from getting banned when you’re working with multiple accounts.

-- Facebook proxies provide you with an opportunity to unblock, manage multiple accounts, and scrape Facebook.
+- Facebook proxies enable you to unblock, manage multiple accounts, and scrape Facebook.

 - Pinterest proxies are verified to work with Pinterest platform, so you will scrape or pin without getting blocked.